Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Pay-By-Bank.md

 # Pay By Bank

 Commerce Hub's Pay By Bank enables merchants to securely process payments directly from a customer's bank account.
-Pay by Bank is an ACH payment method that removes the needs to store sensative bank data which provides enhanced security and convenience.
+Pay by Bank is an ACH payment method that removes the needs to store sensitive bank data which provides enhanced security and convenience.

  With multiple acceptance methods available, including a virtual terminal and Commerce Hub APIs, merchants can accept both one-time and recurring payments, providing added flexibility and convenience for customers while minimizing processing costs and increasing sales opportunities.